bgunson/as/docs/README.md

 #### CPSC 559 - Group 7
 ___

-Here is a small NodeJS proof of conecpt for adshare using the client-server architecture.
-We have 3 actors: the proxy, servers, and clients.
+Here is a small NodeJS proof of concept for AdShare using the client-server architecture.
+We have 3 actors that interact with the system: the Proxy, the Peer, and the Client.

 - Proxy: is an always active, dynamically (DNS) named web server which handles distribution of advertisments.
-- Servers: is any machine opted into adshare who stores and returns ad files to the proxy, then further to the clients.
+- Peer: is any machine opted into adshare who stores and returns ad files to the proxy, then further to the clients.
-- Clients: are any website which embeds an adshare in their site.
+- Clients: are any website which embeds an adshare endpoint in their site.

 To run, make sure you have Node and npm installed on your computer and run: